Stones of Scotland: Rocking stones

 A rocking stone that some associate with the Druids is on Cuff Hill in Hessilhead, near Beith in North Ayrshire.
-It no longer rocks due to people digging beneath to ascertain its fulcrum.
+It no longer rocks, due to people digging beneath to ascertain its fulcrum.
 It is in a small wood and surrounded by a circular drystone wall.
-An article was published in Cumnock Chronicle of 1907 on the reason for the stone being dislodged.
-Signed by a Messer's Robert Boyle & Robert Currie.

 The Lamagee or Lamargle stone is in the centre of a stone circle in the village of Lugar in East Ayrshire.
 The Lamargle stone rests on two stones.
 Local legend has it that the Lamargle stone used to rock, but it no longer does.

-Near Lugar in the Parish of Auchinleck in Ayrshire, Scotland is a rocking stone in a hollow by the Bella Water near its junction with the Glenmore Water.
-It is made of two vertical stones, and a horizontal stone about six feet long, three feet broad and four feet high.
+Near Lugar in the parish of Auchinleck in Ayrshire is a rocking stone in a hollow by the Bella Water near its junction with the Glenmore Water.
+It is made of two vertical stones, and a horizontal stone about six feet long, three feet broad and four feet high (1.8 × 0.9 × 1.2 m).
 It was regarded as a Druidical monument or the grave of a Caledonian hero.

-A rocking stone existed in 1913 – 1919 at Sannox on Arran.
+In 1913–19, a rocking stone was at Sannox on the Isle of Arran.
 It sat on a nearly horizontal platform next to the seashore.

-The Clochoderick stone near Howwood and Kilbarchan in Renfrewshire used to rock and it is said that the Druids used it to judge people.
-The accused was made to sit on the stone and by the way it moved the Druids judged the innocence or guilt of the individual.
-It is also said to be the burial place of Rhydderch Hael, King of Strathclyde who was the victor at the Battle of Arderydd near Arthuret in the Borders.
+The Clochoderick stone near Howwood and Kilbarchan in Renfrewshire used to rock, and it is said that the druids used it to judge people.
+The accused was made to sit on the stone and by the way it moved the druids judged their innocence or guilt.
+It is also said to be the burial place of Rhydderch Hael, King of Strathclyde who won the Battle of Arfderydd (or Arderydd) near Arthuret in the Borders.
 His victory brought Christianity to Strathclyde.

 Views of the Cuff Hill rocking stone

-This stone could still, with a little effort, be rocked in the 1860s according to the historian John Smith.
+This stone could still, with a little effort, be rocked in the 1860s, according to the historian John Smith.

 Lochmaben stone

-The megalith known as the Lochmaben Stone was called the Lochmabonstone in a well-known book by Logan Mack in 1926.
-This stone has, in the Borders context, an unsurpassed extent of history attached to it.
-It stands in a field, nearly a mile west of the Sark mouth on the Solway Firth, three hundred yards or so above high-water mark on the farm of Old Graitney in Dumfries & Galloway, Scotland.
-Map reference: NY 3123 6600.
-The area is also known as Stormont.

-The stone is an erratic, 7' high and 18' in girth and weighs approximately ten tons.
-It is composed of weathered granite, exposed to severe glacial action.